10 Reasons to Attend Critical Thinking Workshops

 - ask the right question from the right person to get the right answer,

-You will learn how to look for the “underlying reasons” because it is easier to solve causes than it is to solve effects.
+- look for the “underlying reasons” because it is easier to solve causes than it is to solve effects.

 - Techniques driven with repeatable tools and templates